aceteam/Coroutines/README.md

     //If one of them finishes during a frame, the next in the sequence will be evaluated
     // in the same frame
     return _Seq(
-        //_Race evaluates each of its contained elements once per frame, in the declared order, until
+        //_Race starts an execution branch for each of its contained elements, in the declared order.
-        // one finishes its execution (successfully or unsuccessfully) _Race(
+        // Aborts any running branches when one finishes its execution (successfully or unsuccessfully).
+        _Race(
             //a _Loop will run its contained element once per frame, until it fails or is aborted _Loop(